MaestroThe UI design product. |

 Every Maestro template has at least one brand, named Default.
 Even if you don't plan to have multiple brands, you still need to use the Default brand to configure the Theme Options and Item Properties within the template.
 You can't rename or delete the Default brand.

 You can create as many brands as required and then apply a brand to a form as you work on.
 When a brand is not needed any longer, you can remove it.
-It's recommended that only a Template Designer manage templates.
+It's recommended that only a Template Designer manages templates.

 A brand shares the same underlying structure as the original template, meaning all of the components in the View pane are the same, but the properties and styles can be adjusted on a per-brand basis.